DewGew/Domoticz-Google-Assistant/README.md

 Stream security camera to chromecast.
 Supports hls, dash, smooth streaming, Progressive MP4 urls.
 More info: https://developers.google.com/actions/smarthome/traits/camerastream#video-formats.
 You need a to convert your video url to one of above.
 Try with ffmpeg or with a surveillance software system.
 Try out http://shinobi.video.
 In domoticz you need to attach a switch to your camera (create a switch then in Settings/Camera, add the switch to the camera)

-Example convert rtsp to hls using ffmpeg:
+Example convert rtsp to hls or mp4 using ffmpeg:
 ```
 ffmpeg -rtsp_transport tcp -i rtsp://admin:123456@192.168.0.218/live/ch1 \
   -acodec copy \